svencc/ReforgerCommanderBackend/docs/concept/concept.GOAP.md

 - **Maximize Resources**: A goal could be to collect a certain amount of resources.
 - **Base Expansion**: A goal could be to expand the base by constructing new buildings and structures.
 - **Eliminate enemy units**: One goal could be to eliminate all enemy units.
-- **Area Securing**: A goal could be to secure or control a specific area on the map.
+- **Area Securing**: A goal could be to secure or control a specific area on the gameMap.
 - **Technological Superiority**: A goal could be to research a specific technology to gain an advantage over the opponent.
 - **Survival**: A basic goal could simply be to survive and protect your base from enemy attacks.